 Almost any pyramid of business values is topped by profitability, and profitability is enabled by having a competitive advantage, which, in many cases, is a matter of being able to ship products to market fast (and securely).

-As we’ve talked about before, it’s not about being the most secure company, it’s about being more secure than the rest.
-To stay ahead of the competition and close customers who value security, you need security embedded into every process — in a way that will accelerate things instead of slowing them down
+As we’ve said before, it’s not about being the most secure company, it’s about being more secure than the rest.
+To stay ahead of the competition and close customers who value security, you need security embedded into every process — in a way that will accelerate things instead of slowing them down.

 If you can automatically scan code before it goes to production, detect intrusions in real time, and receive alerts that are packed with context so you can act on them immediately, you will enable your entire team to build and operate faster.
 That means faster time-to-market, more revenue faster, and less customer churn due to fewer issues.

 So how do you convince the rest of the organization that good security equals higher profits?
 The basic equation is as follows:

 If you can achieve results faster — faster than before, or better yet, faster than the competition — you can be more profitable.

 You should be prepared to explain how your plan to integrate security into every process will achieve speed, which translates into profitability.
 Get specific, such as how much time will be saved per team, how much faster you can ship products and features, and how much less downtime and cleanup you’ll experience with automated security at the helm.